George Haydock: John Mundyn

 John Mundyn or Munden was born in the Manor of Coltley in Dorset.
-He entered Winchester College in 1555 at the age of twelve, and the attended New College, Oxford, but was deprived for failing to communicate since the accession of Elizabeth.
+He entered Winchester College in 1555 at the age of twelve, and attended New College, Oxford, but was deprived for failing to communicate since the accession of Elizabeth.
 He then became for a time a schoolmaster in Dorset.
 In 1580 he left to study civil law at Douai, then at Rheims.
 In October 1581 he entered the English College in Rome.
 By June 1582 he was back at Rheims and left for the English Mission the following August.

 In February 1583, while riding from Winchester to London, he happened on Hounslow Heath a magistrate from Dorset who recognised him.
 Mundyn was then arrested.
 Walsingham was so dissatisfied with Mundyn's answers when questioned that he gave the priest a blow to the face that affected Mundyn's hearing for several days.
 Mundyn was remanded to the Broad Arrow Tower at the Tower of London.
 Mundyn was tried for conspiring against the Queen and condemned on 6 February 1584.

 James Fenn and Thomas Hemerford were beatified by Pope Pius XI in December 1929.
 Their feast day is 12 February.

 Death

 Early on Wednesday the 12th the five priests were drawn to Tyburn on hurdles; Haydock, being probably the youngest and certainly the weakest in health, was the first to suffer.
-All were hung, cut down before dead, and dismembered alive.
+All were hanged, cut down before dead, and dismembered alive.